 And this year could very well surpass that number, he said, with US$21 billion in deals already completed in the first six months of 2019.

 Private assets are ripe for allocation by institutional investors, with opportunities to buy these at a significant discount, said Krishan, referring specifically to infrastructure, renewables and real estate.

 But as with any market, India isn’t without its risks.
 Driven by the country’s strong consumer base, sectors like technology and health care are no longer especially cheap, said Krishan, noting pension plans looking to invest can consider adjacent sectors for a better deal.
 “For example they may be investing in e-commerce logistics [rather] than investing in e-commerce itself.”

-Deal hunting, or looking for stressed assets, is another area where pension plans might want to be cautious, he said, noting that, in recent years, regulatory roadblocks aimed at turning these assets around have been causing plans to be more careful in considering these types of deals.
+Deal hunting, or looking for stressed assets, is another area where pension plans might want to be cautious, he said.
+In recent years, regulatory roadblocks aimed at turning these assets around have been causing plans to be more careful in considering these types of deals, he added.